Relational Resonance Relational Resonance Couples and Individual Therapy in Enfield and Online

 Initial consultation

-A 50-minute first couples consultation for £80.
-This is not a commitment to ongoing work; it is a first meeting to understand what brings you here, what you may need, and whether working together feels right.
+A first couples consultation of fifty minutes, for £80.
+This is not a commitment to ongoing work.
+It is a chance to understand what brings you, what you might need, and whether working together feels right.

 2